LathamZ/ECCorrect/README.md

 1. Detect the encoding of your file.
 2. Decode the file using the encoding detected.
-3. Encode the content with 'UTF-8' and save to the file.
+3. Encode the content with preferred encoding(which you can set in conf.yaml) and save to the file.

 ## Install